Boyd Group Services (OTCMKTS:BYDGF) Price Target Cut to C$235.00

 Boyd Group Services (OTCMKTS:BYDGF – Get Rating) had its price target trimmed by Raymond James from C$255.00 to C$235.00 in a research report report published on Tuesday, The Fly reports.

 BYDGF has been the topic of several other reports.
-Desjardins reduced their target price on Boyd Group Services from C$244.00 to C$225.00 in a research report on Monday, February 7th.
-BMO Capital Markets lowered Boyd Group Services from an outperform rating to a market perform rating in a report on Friday, February 18th.
+BMO Capital Markets lowered Boyd Group Services from an outperform rating to a market perform rating in a research report on Friday, February 18th.
+CIBC lowered Boyd Group Services from an outperform rating to a neutral rating and set a $230.00 price objective on the stock. in a report on Friday, December 17th.
 Stifel Nicolaus cut their price objective on Boyd Group Services from C$230.00 to C$200.00 in a report on Wednesday, February 16th.
-Finally, CIBC lowered Boyd Group Services from an outperform rating to a neutral rating and set a $230.00 price objective on the stock. in a report on Friday, December 17th.
+Finally, Desjardins cut their price objective on Boyd Group Services from C$244.00 to C$225.00 in a report on Monday, February 7th.
 Six research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $241.00.

 Shares of OTCMKTS:BYDGF opened at $133.79 on Tuesday.
 The business’s 50-day moving average is $133.52 and its 200 day moving average is $162.27.
 Boyd Group Services has a 1 year low of $111.94 and a 1 year high of $214.43.